-You're likely to first see your family doctor or primary care doctor.
-Before you go to your appointment, make a list of all medications that you're taking — including vitamins, herbs and over-the-counter drugs — as some medications increase your sensitivity to UV radiation.
+Most sunburns heal fine on their own.
+But you may seek treatment if you have severe or repeated sunburn.
+You're likely to first see your primary care doctor.
+Before you go to your appointment, list the medications you're taking — including vitamins, herbs and over-the-counter drugs.
+Some drugs increase your sensitivity to UV light.

-For sunburn, some basic questions to ask your doctor include:
+Questions to ask your doctor about sunburn include:

 - How soon after I begin treatment can I expect improvement?